 Natural remedies are everywhere these days.
 From vitamin C to zinc, everyone’s touting their version of a cure for what ails you.
-And between the COVID pandemic and the coming cold-and-flu season, this conversation is just heating up.
+And when respiratory illness season occurs in the fall and winter, the conversation definitely heats up.

 Cytokines are a type of protein that help launch our bodies’ inflammation and immune-system responses to injury or illness.
 When we get sick, symptoms like congestion, coughing and fever come less from the illness itself than from the body’s response to the infection or virus.